Trumping and Power Majorization: Examples of Trumping

 \section{Examples of Trumping}

-There have been examples in the literature of tuples $x,y$ such that $x\preceq_p y$ but where $x$ is not majorized by $y$.
+There have been examples in the literature of vectors $x,y$ such that $x\preceq_p y$ but where $x$ is not majorized by $y$.
 In \cite{Ben10}, using tools from \cite{BeJa00}, Bennett gave an infinite family of such pairs.
 We note that these examples are in fact examples of trumping and prove this by modifying Lemma 1 and Theorem 4 of \cite{BeJa00} slightly and then using these results in place of the originals.
-The proofs of the modified versions of these two results follow the original proofs save for these slight modifications, and so will be omitted.
+In particular, if we include strictness in one of the hypotheses of Lemma 1 of \cite{BeJa00}, we obtain strictness in the conclusion of the lemma (see Lemma \ref{BeJaL1}, below); similarly, if we include strictness in the hypothesis of Theorem 4 of \cite{BeJa00}, we obtain strictness in the conclusion (see Theorem \ref{BeJaThm4}, below).
+The proofs of the modified versions of these two results follow from the original proofs with slight modifications, and so will be omitted.

 \begin{lemma} Suppose that $a<b<c<d$ and that $p, q, r$ are non-negative numbers.
 Suppose further that

 Let $g$ be a convex function on $[a, d]$ with $g(c)\gneq g(b)$.
 Then

 \end{lemma}